The Organic Substrate

 Complexity

-The organic substrate – complexity by definition – is systems change.
+The organic substrate is systems change.
+Complex by definition.

-Different, I said.
+Different.
 Not easier.
-Not a softer path.
-The harder one.
+The harder path.
 The more real one.
-The one that requires the full spectrum of human capacity rather than the portion that a control-based system can measure.
-Confrontation with what the fear architecture built – not as an intellectual exercise but as a lived and structural reckoning.
+The one that requires the full spectrum of human capacity rather than the portion a control-based system can measure.
+A confrontation with what the fear architecture built.
+Not as an intellectual exercise but as a lived and structural reckoning.
 The willingness and openness to examine the substrate you are standing on and to actually do something about what you find there.
 Woman or man.
 Leader or staffer.
 Bureaucrat or founder.
 Old or young.
 Large or small.
 Traditional or disruptive.

 To be in that discomfort.
 That interrogation.
 That tangible change.
 That practice.